 - In this project, students took the unprecedented step of taking their proposals to the City Council and asking to get the rules changed about the distance that secondhand smoke could be generated from a public facility.
 In 2002, this was quite ground-breaking!

 - Another of these projects led by Linda and Claire focused on Somali youth.
 Student leaders from the training sessions then conducted sessions for adults, community leaders, and other community members focused on tobacco prevention and media literacy.

 - AME members dedicated effort to developing a website (2003) www.action4mediaeducation.org

-- AME member Lila Cabello Drain totally upgraded, revised and redesigned the AME website (2015) including a blog which she initiated and regularly updated until 2017.
+- AME member Lila Cabello Drain totally upgraded, revised, and redesigned the AME website (2015) including a blog that she initiated and regularly updated until 2017.

 2004 – present: AME Supports Net Neutrality

-- AME members organized an event on UW campus to raise awareness about upcoming FCC action.
+- AME members organized an event on the University of Washington campus to raise awareness about upcoming FCC action.

 - AME members reached out to their networks regarding the need to submit comments to the FCC.
 (2017)

 2005 – 2008: AME and Food for Thought Project